learn-javascript-courses/checkin/README.md

 * Allow a user to create and name teams.
 Users own the teams they create.
 * Allow a user to check in with a specific team and answer each of the three scrum questions.
-* View the team status: A simple display of each user's most recent checkin.
+* View the team status: A simple display of all the team's checkins for today (or any day in the past).

 Here's a simple mock-up of the checkin feature.
 Feel free to improve on the UI: